pjsmith404/pjs-plant-planner/README.md

 # To Do

-- (Sorta) Make some nicer icons for plants.
+- Make some nicer icons for plants.
 I might turn this into a drop down of plant types to choose when adding.
 - Colour plant icons based on whether they are planted or not.
 - Add some validation of the date so the planted time actually is a date.
-- There's a bug where the save as dialog won't let you close it.
-Fix that.
+- Add the ability to undo (and possibly also redo) changes to the map.

 # Time Worked